 When purchasing a house or investment property, you may choose to have a competent building and pest inspection performed.
 These are highly recommended because they can not only keep you from purchasing problematic real estate but can also save you money.
 If you have an excellent conveyancer, they may be able to use the findings of your building and pest report to negotiate significant savings.
 How?
-Because a building and pest report can delve into the property’s “unknowns,” and when there is doubt, there is room for negotiation.
+Because a building report can reveal flaws in the property that may provide leverage for buyers to renegotiate the asking price, potentially saving them thousands of dollars.

 Can You Negotiate After A Building And Pest Inspection?

 A Building and Pest Inspection report can provide much more than simple peace of mind.
-An inspection can also be your route to big savings.
+An inspection can also be your route to big savings by negotiating house price.
 The harsh reality of real estate is that homes frequently acquire issues as they age.
 The difficulty for first-time buyers is that not all flaws are obvious.
 Mould can be buried behind walls, cracks beneath the paint, structural difficulties hidden inside cupboards, and so forth.
 Several less significant issues may be discovered on your building and pest report, which may present an opportunity for your conveyancer to bargain on your behalf.

 Some of the issues a report may uncover include: